mctinker/Map-Tasker/README.md

 - "MapTasker_Settings.toml"

      This file contains your saved program settings.
 You can modify this file but care should be taken not to change the field formats (e.g. _do not_ change an integer to a text string).
 Incorrect values will be ignored.

-- "MapTasker_Analysis_date_time.txt"

-     This file will be created if you run the Ai analysis from the GUI, which holds the response from the analysis.
-It will be displayed in a separate window along with the GUI.

-- MapTasker_HealthCheck_date_time.txt

-	This is the output from the Health Check run.

-- MapTasker_Compare_date_time.txt

-	This is the output from the XML File Compare run.

 - MapTasker_VarXref_date_time.txt